 The Planning Obligations SPD operates on a borough-wide scale where the Council acts as Local Planning Authority (LPA).
-It sits within the portfolio of Local Plan documents to support and add detail to the relevant Development Plan Documents (DPDs), particularly Spatial Policy 13 of the Core Strategy.
+It sits within the portfolio of Local Plan documents to support and add detail to the relevant Development Plan Documents (DPDs) and the Core Strategy, particularly Spatial Policy 13.
 It replaces the Planning Obligations Supplementary Planning Document adopted in January 2012.